kevinThulnith/DevOps/README.md

 # DevOps

 DevOps project with developer tool use.
+This branch the code for Jenjins CI/CD Pipeline to run on local device.

 ## Jenkins